HarshiSharma04/HarshiSharma04/README.md

 ### 🌼 About Me

 Hi!
-I'm Harshita — a developer passionate about building meaningful tech with intuitive design and efficient logic.
+I'm Harshita, a developer passionate about building meaningful tech with intuitive design and efficient logic.

 - 📱 Experienced in building modern, user-focused Android applications
 - 💻 Currently working on full-stack projects using **MERN**, backend systems & API integrations